Little Feat: Classic line-up and change of direction

+They reformed in 1974, releasing their fourth album Feats Don't Fail Me Now later that year.

 In 1974, Lowell George, along with the Meters and other session musicians, backed Robert Palmer on his Island Records debut solo release Sneakin' Sally Through the Alley which opened with George's "Sailing Shoes."
-The whole band chipped in on Palmer's 1975 release, Pressure Drop, which contained another George composition, "Trouble."
-1976's Some People Can Do What They Like, his third opus, opened with the Bill Payne/Fran Tate composition "One Last Look," and later featured Lowell's "Spanish Moon," although George and Gradney sat this one out.
+The whole band chipped in on Palmer's 1975 release, Pressure Drop, which contained another George composition, "Trouble".
+1976's Some People Can Do What They Like, Palmer's third opus, opened with the Bill Payne/Fran Tate composition "One Last Look", and later featured George's "Spanish Moon", although George and Gradney sat this one out.
 In March 1976, Little Feat served as the backing band on the first side of Akiko Yano's debut studio album Japanese Girl, released on the Philips label.
 The band remained based in Los Angeles due to doing session work on the side in addition to band activities.

 The release of The Last Record Album in 1975 signaled another change in the Little Feat sound, with Barrere and Payne developing an interest in jazz-rock.
 Prior to the recording of The Last Record Album, drummer Richie Hayward had a motorcycle accident and the liner to the LP release of The Last Record Album was decorated with copies of his many hospital bills.
 Also present was evidence of a late change to the running order of tracks: the lyrics for Barrere's song "Hi Roller" were printed on the sleeve, but scored out, and the words "maybe next time" scrawled over them.
 Sure enough, "Hi Roller" was the first track on the subsequent album Time Loves a Hero.

-George continued to produce the albums, but his songwriting contribution diminished as the group moved into jazz fusion, a style in which he had little interest.
+Lowell George continued to produce the albums, but his songwriting contribution diminished as the group moved into jazz fusion, a style in which he had little interest.
 In August 1977, Little Feat recorded a live album from gigs at the Rainbow Theatre in London and Lisner Auditorium in Washington, D.C.
 Waiting for Columbus is considered by many rock music critics to be one of the best live albums of all time, despite the fact that significant portions of George's vocals and slide work were over-dubbed later in the studio.
 It was released in 1978, by which time it had become apparent that George's interest in the band was waning, as was his health.